brh55/shortcut.css/README.md

 - AIEM - ACTION__IDENTIFIER-ELEMENT-MODIFIER Class Name Convention
 - Quick prototyping
 - Fast designing w/ design principles in mind
-- Behavioral driven class names (ie: center-this, fix-this-width, etc) for easy to remember
+- Behavioral driven class names (ie: center-this, fix-this-width, etc) for SUPER easy to remember
 - Hackathon specific requirements (quick styling, teams lacking designers, time constraints, quick implementation, etc)
 - Modularity to select needed components
 - Framework agnostic, meaning ideally its intended as an add-on to your existing framework.
 - Minimalistic by nature to be lean and never an attempt to do too much
+- Currently 22 Kbs minified

 ## Getting Started
-### One Thing You Need to Know -- especially Identifiers!
+### One Thing You Need to Know: What are identifiers?
-If you are new to CSS, there are two large distinctions that many beginners don't understand initially: PARENT Element vs ACTUAL/THIS Element.
+If you are new to CSS, there are two large distinctions that many beginners don't understand initially: PARENT Element vs ACTUAL/THIS (CHILD) Element.
 Essentially, what this means is that some CSS rules are applied to the element itself, while others are applied to the element's parent, then the rules are delegated accordingly.

 To illustrate, if you wanted to center align text, you would need the text-align property, and then you would apply this property to the element's parent.